Installing and configuring AWS CLI

 1. Log into your server via SSH.

-3. Make sure you're in your user's home directory.
+3. Change into your user's home directory.

 [server]$ cd ~